CIS565-Fall-2020/Project1-CUDA-Flocking/README.md

 - **Q: For each implementation, how does changing the number of boids affect performance?
 Why do you think this is?**

   A: The more boids there are, the longer it takes to simulate one time step.
-The naive implementation is `O(N^2)`.
-For the grid-based implementations, when there are relatively few boids, the expected number of boids in one boid's neighborhood is constant, so the time complexity is `O(N)` at this point.
-However, as the number of boids increase, it'll converge towards `O(N^2)` as well since the simulation happens in a finite volume.
+The naive implementation is O(*n*²), where *n* is the number of boids.
+For the grid-based implementations, when there are relatively few boids, the expected number of boids in one boid's neighborhood is constant, so the time complexity is Ω(*n*) at this point.
+However, as the number of boids increase, it'll converge towards O(*n*²) as well since the simulation happens in a finite volume.
 Although the computation happens on the GPU, it can only reduce computation time by a constant factor when the number of boids increases beyond the amount of available computation hardware.

 - **Q: For each implementation, how does changing the block count and block size affect performance?
 Why do you think this is?**